jjkeith/Bright-Lights-Big-Kitty/README.md

 ###Technology
 Hairballerz was created with HTML, CSS, Javascript, jQuery, and Bootstrap.
 The game board remains static, with colors changing when properties are purchased.
 Modals guide the player through starting the game and making decisions about property purchasing.

+###Known Bugs and Issues
+* The modal covers Player 2's balance so the user can't see when it blinks to indicate that rent has been earned.

 ###Credits
 * Rules and theme: Beatrix Keith
 * Inspiration: Machi Koro © IDW Games, 2015